scurrond/necs/README.md

 **NECS** (Nano ECS) is a single-header Entity-Component-System (ECS) library being developed for C++20.
 It is designed to be simple, small and easy to use.

-## In this repo
+# Contents

-### Benchmarks
+## extra/benchmarks

 Benchmark setup & build file + some result files.
 Some benchmarks are missing for snooze, kill and wake operations for updates and executes.

-All benchmarks are done on an archetype with 3 components that are being updated with arbitrary data, run around a 1000 times and then have averages calculated for them.
+All benchmarks are done on an archetype with 3 components that are being updated with arbitrary data, iterated a 1000 times and then have averages calculated for them.

 Build currently only available for windows, prints results to console.
 Need to eventually switch to a professional benchmarking setup.

 NOTE:
 Currently there is a query overhead for very low entity counts (under 100) of a few 100ns.
 Queries seem to start performing well at 100+, and well outpacing the for_each iteration method at 1000+ entities.
 See the relevant files for results.

-### Tests
+## extra/tests

 Test setup & build file.
 Not finished.

-### model.hpp
+## extra/examples

-Data model for testing and benchmarking.
+Example files of different setups.
+Not finished.

-### encs.hpp
+## encs.hpp

 Library header file.

-## Foreword
+# Foreword

 Hello & thank you for checking out my repo!
 Let me know about any concerns or bugs regarding my code, I appreaciate any feedback and criticism you have.